MDF Cabinets: The Pros and Cons

 - Customizable: From shaker cabinets to inset cabinets, cabinet doors come in a wide variety of styles.
 If you're looking to opt for one of these styles, go with MDF as it is easier to customize.
 It is also used in a wide variety of furniture you might not expect.
 Due to its structure, MDF can easily be drilled into and cut in various ways without causing damage.

 - Does Not Twist or Warp: Unlike solid wood cabinets, MDF does not warp or twist at larger sizes.
 This means you will not need the added battens for support, which can help you save on the total cost.

 But MDF is not all pros, and does come with a few cons, including the following:

 - Can't Sand Down Damage: MDF is more difficult to repair than solid wood.
 With solid wood, scratches can be easily sanded away.
-But, with MDF, it takes a bit more work.
+However, with MDF, it takes a bit more work.

-- Not Heat Resistant: MDF does not work well when exposed to extreme heat as it damages the materials it is made of.
+- Not Heat Resistant: MDF does not work well when exposed to extreme heat as it damages the material.
 If you're planning to install cabinets into an outdoor kitchen, avoid using MDF.

 - Cannot Be Stained: Since it has no grain pattern, MDF cannot be stained.
 If you are wanted a stained look for your cabinets, you will need to explore solid wood options.

-If you are ready to ordering or if you need assistance, feel free to give us a call at 1-844-326-6680 or an email to email@example.com.
-Our team is happy to help you with everything from measuring to ordering.
+If you are ready to start ordering or if you need assistance, please feel free to call us at 1-844-326-6680 or email firstname.lastname@example.org.
+Our team is here to help with everything from measuring to ordering.